-I - IncompleteAt the instructor’s discretion, students who have not completed required work in a course by the end of the semester may be assigned a grade of “I.” For an “I” to be assigned, the student must have completed a substantial portion (at least a majority) of the course with a passing grade.
+I — IncompleteAt the instructor’s discretion, students who have not completed required work in a course by the end of the semester may be assigned a grade of “I.” For an “I” to be assigned, the student must have completed a substantial portion (at least a majority) of the course with a passing grade.
 The “I” is not computed in the grade point average.
 The time limit for removing the “I” is set by the instructor of the course.
 This time limit may not exceed one calendar year or graduation, whichever comes first.
 The time limit applies whether the student is in residence or not.
-To extend an incomplete beyond one year, the student must petition for a waiver of University policy.
+To extend an incomplete beyond one year, the student must submit a Student Petition of Academic Policy.

 An “I” will be changed to a final evaluative grade (one that is used in calculating GPAs) at the time the student completes the required work.
 Students may not register for courses in which incomplete grades have been received.
 Any “I” grade not removed by the end of the time limit will be changed to a final grade to be determined by the instructor.
 This grade will be used to calculate the student’s GPA.
 If no final grade is issued, the “I” will change to an “F” and will be calculated in the GPA.
 Veterans and other eligible students should contact One-Stop Student Services concerning the effect of incomplete or failing grades upon certification.

-NR - No Record “NR” is assigned when grades for an entire class or portion thereof are not submitted by the processing deadline.
-Enrollment Services Processing will send a list of “NR” grades to the respective department chairpersons, who will be responsible for communicating with faculty members about removing the “NR” grade.
+NR — No Record “NR” is assigned when grades for an entire class or portion thereof are not submitted by the processing deadline.
+The Registrar's Office will send a list of “NR” grades to the respective department chairpersons, who will be responsible for communicating with faculty members about removing the “NR” grade.
 The “NR” may remain on the record for up to one year but cannot remain on the student’s transcript beyond graduation.